-Living along the Mekong region for several years, I've enjoyed a variety of fish and one of my favorites is the fried Red Snapper.
-Very crispy and with a mild balanced flavor, it never disappoints.
-It can be interchanged with Red Tilapia for similar results.
-Each country has its own delicious varieties of preparation.
-Often it's served with either chili sauce, tamarind sauce, or a soy sauce glaze.
+Living in the Mekong region for several years, I've enjoyed a variety of fish and one of my favorites is fried Red Snapper.
+It's very crispy and has a mild balanced flavor which never disappoints.
+If no Red Snapper is available it can be interchanged with Red Tilapia for similar results.
+Thailand, Vietnam, and Korea each have their own delicious variation on the dish, often served with either a chili, tamarind, or a soy-based sauce glaze.
 Below are the recipes for these tasty sauces to enjoy with fried red snapper.
-Read how to fry the fish for maximum crunch effect.
-Then choose a sauce to make from either Vietnam, Korea, or Thailand.
-For true Mekong style, serve the whole fried fish on a bed of lettuce.
-Spread the sauce over the top of the fish and enjoy alongside rice!

 Fried Red Snapper